herbertludowieg/herbertludowieg.github.io/fd-method.md

 \end{equation}
 $$

 The even terms disappear due to symmetry.
 However, the odd functions are where things get tricky as they carry a sign change and we see that the third-order terms remain in the equation.
 This means that we cannot approximate the derivative with those pre-factor coefficients anymore and we have to re-calculate them for this specific use case.
-This is a very simple case and the pre-factors are $27$ and $-1$ for $f(x_o\pm h)$ and $f(x_o\pm 3h)$, respectively.
+This is a very simple case and the pre-factors are 27 and -1 for $$f(x_o\pm h)$$ and $$f(x_o\pm 3h)$$, respectively.
 I calculated these by looking at the non-common pre-factor, ignoring the 1/6, for the third order term and I will get 54.
 The equation to approximate the first derivative is then,

 $$
 \begin{equation}